Youngjooham/Youngjooham/README.md

 I'm Young Joo Ham!
 I'm a 28 year old front-end development student located in Moss, Norway.
 I am very passionate about learning new stuff all the time, and get better as a developer!
+I am interested in pretty looking and responsive design and keeping the codes clean.
+On my free time, i love to watch football and play video games.
 - <i>Currently:</i> Front-end development student at Noroff
 - <i>Previously:</i> Bachelor in economics and administration at University of South-Eastern Norway